uclahs-cds/package-moPepGen/docs/filter-fasta.md

 ### Filter by Expression and Miscleavages

 This example is the same as above with the addition of a filter by miscleavages.
-Any peptides with miscleavages larger than 3 will be dropped.
+Any peptides with more than 3 miscleavages will be dropped.

 ```bash
 moPepGen fitlerFasta \